alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 [density of 1.2~1.3 g/cm3](https://en.wikipedia.org/wiki/Polyvinyl_alcohol).
 For our 1.34 m2 a 20 micron bag would therefore represent 32~35 grams.
-Add the 9 grams of hydrogen to fill our 0.131 m3 (at 70 g/m3),
-and we are somewhat above budget.
+Let's go on the pessimistic side to account for any extra plastic needed for the bag.

 ### Get Hydrogen

+We need 9 grams of hydrogen to fill our 0.131 m3, at 70 g/m3.

 Hydrogen availability is not trivial either: it can be purchased in heavy bottles,